 As a public intellectual, Farina King is committed to community outreach and service.
 She is a part of various communities, which diverge but also intersect with one another.
 Her purpose is to make a difference in the world through her work and relationships.

-One of the first symposia that King organized was “Water River Life Giver,” at Dartmouth College on April 29, 2016 that featured Navajo guest speakers on the waste water spill and local speakers in the Northeast on water issues.
+One of the first symposia that King organized was “Water River Life Giver” at Dartmouth College on April 29, 2016 that featured Navajo guest speakers on the waste water spill and local speakers in Vermont and New Hampshire on water issues.
 King also talked in a segment on the public radio broadcast (WRUV FM Burlington) of Moccasin Tracks about “Water River Life Giver and Navajo Water Issues” on May 31, 2016.

 You can view and share the video recording of the Water River Life Giver Symposium at Dartmouth College through the following link: Water River Life-Giver Livestream.